Amazon unveils nearly hands-free streaming TV device

-NEW YORK — Alexa for couch potatoes is coming: Amazon’s new streaming TV device will let users shout out when they want to turn on the TV, flip channels or search for sitcoms — all without pushing any buttons.
+NEW YORK — Alexa for couch potatoes is coming: Amazon’s new Fire TV streaming device will let users shout out when they want to turn on the TV, flip channels or search for sitcoms -- all without pushing any buttons.

-Amazon’s other voice-controlled Fire TV devices require a push of the remote’s mic button or a separate Echo device with Amazon’s Alexa voice assistant.
-Unlike the other devices, the Cube will let viewers switch between streaming services like Netflix and regular cable channels with such voice commands as “Alexa, turn on ESPN.”
-The new device can also do typical Alexa tasks, such as playing “Jeopardy!” or fetching the weather, even when the TV is off.
+Amazon already sells other voice-controlled Fire TV devices, but those require a push of the remote’s mic button or a separate Echo device with Amazon’s Alexa voice assistant.

-Amazon sees Alexa as a major part of its future.
-It has struck deals to put the voice assistant in cars, refrigerators and alarm clocks.
-Getting people to use Alexa keeps them tied to Amazon’s services and ultimately buying more from the online retailer.

 The Cube will be available later this month for $120.